Band members Related acts

 Word'.
 With backing from Motown singer

-Brenda Holloway (and the Raylettes), the song offers up a weird blend of
+Brenda Holloway (and The Raylettes), the song offered up a weird blend of

 rock, psych and soul influences.
 Stretched out over nearly 20 minutes,

-quite a bit, serving as an opening act for John Mayall and other name
+quite a bit, even opening for Cream, as well as John Mayall and other name

 groups, but never broke nationally and collapsed within a year.